viswanathrba/Python/README.md

 Dictionary
 ----------
+Dictionary is an unordered collection of key-value pairs.
+Key and value can be of any type.
 Keys are unique within a dictionary while values may not be.
 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.
+{Key: Value}
 Ex: {'name': 'Alan', 'Age': '40', 'place': 'PA'}

     Clear